mahdiakil/Hacking_secret_ciphers_python_book/README.md

 	* a program to hack the affine cipher, need to have a proper message.. (this cshould be improved)
 12. substitution_cipher.py
 	* a program that uses the substitution_cipher (could be improved to let the user add their own message or keys?)

+## You want to contribute?
+Please do!

+## Who do I talk to?
+The owner of this repo is Mahdi Akil, Phd student at Karlstad University Sweden. mahdi.akil@kau.se